Quick Workday Stress Relief Rituals You Can Do at Your Desk

 🌈Even adults need to play and have fun

-Play isn’t frivolous, or something only children do and need — it’s actually medicine for the nervous system.
+Play is not frivolous or childish; it is deeply restorative for the nervous system.
 When we laugh, move, or get absorbed in something joyful, stress hormones decrease, and our brains release feel-good chemicals like dopamine and endorphins.
 That’s why hobbies, games, or silly moments with friends aren’t just nice extras; they’re essential.

 Whether it’s painting, dancing in your kitchen, trying a puzzle, or playing fetch with your dog, give yourself permission to play without purpose.
 It’s in those playful moments that your body and mind truly reset.